Reading and Phonics at Rigby Hall

 The aim of our phonics teaching, is to build on children’s speaking and listening skills in their own right as well as prepare children for learning to read by developing their phonic knowledge and skills.
 Children need all these skills for independence and exams/accreditied courses in Key Stage 4 and 5.
 We place children in ability groups to allow them to reach their full potential but plan for children’s individual needs within the group using a wide range of strategies.
 We also have celebration days such as Roald Dahl day and World Book day to promote the love of reading.

 What you can do to help…

 Reading with your child is vital.
 Research shows that it's the single most important thing you can do to help your child's education.
 It's best to read little and often, so try to put aside some time for it every day.
-Our talk for writing programme highlights the importance of sharing stories every night if possible.

 Children should be encouraged to read aloud and read on their own, but being read to is really important too, so don’t overlook the bedtime story!
-Focus on encouraging your child to read fluently and with expression, understanding more complex plots and broadening their vocabulary as well as building an understanding of how punctuation and grammar are used.
+Focus on encouraging your child to read fluently and with expression, understanding more complex plots and broadening their vocabulary, as well as building an understanding of how punctuation and grammar are used.

 Most importantly, continue to enjoy what you do together, give lots of encouragement and expand the reading experience to keep your child engaged.
 Don’t forget – if they are reading something they are not enjoying - STOP!!
 Choose something different.
 Take a look at some of the weblinks below for inspiration: